patooz/alx-higher_level_programming/0x0B-python-input_output/README.md

-9-student.py - a class Student that defines a student 10-student.py - a class Student that defines a student by: (based on 9-student.py) 11-student.py - a class Student that defines a student by: (based on 10-student.py)
+9-student.py - a class Student that defines a student 10-student.py - a class Student that defines a student by: (based on 9-student.py) 11-student.py - a class Student that defines a student by: (based on 10-student.py) 12-main.py - a function that returns a list of lists of integers epresenting the Pascal’s triangle of n